Battle of Noemfoor: Opposing forces

 For the assault on Noemfoor, known as Operation Cyclone, MacArthur selected a ground and air task force numbering 10,000, known as Cyclone Task Force.
-About 5,500 of these were support and service personnel, including 3,000 were assigned to the rapid upgrading of Japanese airfields, as well as construction of new air fields, following the capture of the island.
+About 5,500 of these were support and service personnel, including 3,000 assigned to the rapid upgrading of Japanese airfields, as well as construction of new air fields, following the capture of the island.

 As the main assault force, MacArthur selected the 158th Regimental Combat Team.
 This formation consisted primarily of units from the Arizona National Guard, United States Army, and was commanded by Major General Edwin D. Patrick.
 The 158th formed part of General Walter Krueger's Sixth Army (Alamo Force).
 At the time of its assignment to the operation, the 158th RCT was engaged in fighting around Wakde.
 To free it up for the assault, in mid-June, Kruger decided to replace the 158th at Wakde with the US 6th Infantry Division.

 In mid-June, No. 10 Operational Group (10 OG), Royal Australian Air Force, under Air Commodore Frederick Scherger, was designated the controlling Allied air force unit for Operation Cyclone.
 USAAF units attached to 10 OG for the invasion comprised: the 58th and 348th Fighter Groups and the 307th, 309th and 417th Bombardment Groups.
 No. 62 Wing RAAF, a non-flying construction unit landed with the US ground forces and was tasked with airfield improvement works.

 A 39-strong contingent of Dutch civil administration personnel that was included to re-establish Dutch civil administration.
 This force was later reinforced by 10 local police officers after the landing.

 Facing them were approximately 2,000 Japanese troops, mostly from the 219th Infantry Regiment (35th Division) as well as some from the 222nd Infantry Regiment, who had been in transit to Biak.
 The garrison was commanded by Colonel Suesada Shimizu, who was also the commander of the 219th Infantry Regiment.
 Shimizu had arrived on the island on 8 June and had organized his defending troops into fourteen strongpoints; ultimately these were too widely dispersed to enable a coherent defense.
 Other units assigned to the Japanese garrison included the 8th Independent Battalion (Provisional), several airfield construction units, a motor transport company, an antiaircraft unit and elements of an airfield company and airfield battalion.
 Throughout 1944, various kinds of Japanese aircraft were at the Noemfoor airfields.
 Elements of 61° Hiko Sentai ("No. 61 Air Group"/"61st Flying Regiment"), flying Mitsubishi Ki-21 ("Sally") bombers, were based at Kamiri.
 However, Japanese aircraft played no significant role in the ensuing battle as the 23rd Air Flotilla was redeployed to resist US forces around Saipan on 13 June.